Fiat 128: Moretti 128

 The Moretti Motor Company of Turin, Italy produced the Fiat 128-based Moretti 128 in coupé and cabriolet versions.

 Built in the plants of via Monginevro in a semi-handmade way (these custom-built cars were not assembled in a chain) and in a very limited number (less than a hundred), it cost about 1,500,000 lire in 1969.
 The interior was very neat and could be customized with many accessories (sports steering wheel, electric windows, leather upholstery ...).
 In 1975, the two models underwent a slight restyling (new black bumpers, wider) and equipped with the 1290 cm3 - 60 HP engine of the contemporary Special sedan.

 Sears XDH-1

 Sears XDH-1 is an experimental electric car built for Sears, Roebuck and Company by their DieHard battery supplier Johnson Controls (Globe Union) in 1977 to celebrate the 10th anniversary of its DieHard brand of car batteries.
 The car was a Fiat 128 Coupé equipped with 20 DieHard (12-inch deep cycle marine) batteries, and an electric motor.

+Fiat ESV 2000

+The ESV 2000 is an Experimental Safety Vehicle that Fiat developed in 1972 based on its 128 model.
+It had a totally new 5-door hatchback design, with an extra strong passenger cell, but used the mechanicals of the standard 128 with 1290 cm3 engine.
+The ESV 2000's weight was 360 kg (794 lbs) higher than that of the original 128.